How Corruption is Becoming America's Operating System

 Nov 17, 2017

-Sarah Chayes, author of "Thieves of State," talks with Richard Engel about how Donald Trump's tolerance of corruption in other countries reflects back on the reputation of the United States, and why Donald Trump is in violation of the Foreign Emoluments Clause of the Constitution.
+Chayes, talks with Richard Engel about how Donald Trump's tolerance of corruption in other countries reflects back on the reputation of the United States.

 Expert sees risk of corruption in Trump deals

-Sarah Chayes, author of "Thieves of State," talks with Rachel Maddow about the structure of corruption in some developing nations and why she sees a risk of that kind of corruption spreading to the United States under Donald Trump.
+Chayes, talks with Maddow about the structure of corruption in some developing nations and why she sees a risk of that kind of corruption spreading to the United States.

-Sarah Chayes, Steve Coll, and Olarenwaju Suraju discussed how corruption can become an inextricable part of an economy and how civil society and the U.S. government can work to prevent it.
-(Runtime - 22:21)
+Chayes, Steve Coll, and Olarenwaju Suraju discuss how corruption can infect an economy and how civil society and the U.S. government can curb it.
+(Podcast)

 The Daily Show with Jon Stewart

-"Thieves of State" author Sarah Chayes suggests that corruption is one of the greatest security challenges of the 21st century.
+"Thieves of State author Sarah Chayes calls corruption one of the greatest security challenges of the 21st century.

 December 19, 2008

 When Sarah Chayes left her job as an NPR reporter to help rebuild Afghanistan, she did so because she believed that Afghanistan had the potential to be a stable, lawful country.
-Seven years later, as the incoming Obama Administration looks to change course in Afghanistan and send in 20,000 more troops, Chayes joins Bill Moyers on THE JOURNAL to explain what she thinks U.S policy should be in the region.
+Seven years later, as the incoming Obama Administration looks to change course in Afghanistan and send in 20,000 more troops, Chayes joins Bill Moyers to discuss what U.S policy should be in the region.